Barbon Hillclimb

 Click HERE to go to the How To Enter page.

-Camping for competitors is available on-site from 4 pm on Friday evening only.
-The farmer normally makes a charge of around £10.
 There are no hook-up or mains water facilities on-site for campers but portable toilets will be available.
 Nearby is the Barbon Inn serving excellent food and drink, and also within the village is the wonderful Churchmouse at Barbon, a village store, cafe and delicatessen all rolled into one.

 Barbon Paddock